 We all require a little quantity of sunshine to sustain vitamin D production every day.
 Sun exposure, on the other hand, causes free radical damage, which can contribute to premature skin aging.
 When going outside, wear a hat, scarf, long sleeves, and long pants to protect your skin from the sun.
 However, covering yourself from head to toe isn't a smart idea for summer.
 Furthermore, clothes will not shield the delicate lip region from the sun.

-As a result, I recommend using a sunscreen every morning regardless of the weather.
+As a result, it is recommend using a sunscreen every morning regardless of the weather.
 The sun's harsh rays will reach any exposed flesh, even on chilly, gloomy days.
-As a result, I recommend using a sunscreen every morning regardless of the weather.
+As a result, it is recommend using a sunscreen every morning regardless of the weather.
 (For optimal effects, use sunscreen after hydrating and moisturizing your skin.)

 SPF 30 sunscreen prevents 97 percent of the sun's radiation.
 While higher SPF sunscreens provide somewhat more protection, they also cost more.